Career of Cristiano Ronaldo: Juventus

-Despite months of negotiation to sign a new Real Madrid contract, on 10 July 2018, Ronaldo signed a four-year contract with Italian club Juventus after completing a €100 million transfer, which included an additional €12 million in other fees and solidarity contributions to Ronaldo's youth clubs.
-The transfer was the highest ever for a player over 30 years old, and the highest paid by an Italian club.
-Upon signing, Ronaldo cited his need for a new challenge as his rationale for departing Madrid, but later attributed the transfer to the lack of support he felt was shown by club president Florentino Pérez.
+In July 2018, after months of negotiations about a new Real Madrid contract, Ronaldo signed a four-year contract with the Italian club Juventus after completing a €100 million transfer, which included an additional €12 million in other fees and solidarity contributions to Ronaldo's youth clubs.
+The transfer was the highest ever for a player over 30 years old, and the highest ever paid by an Italian club.
+Ronaldo said his reason for departing Madrid was that he needed a new challenge, but he later attributed the transfer to feeling a lack of support from Madrid president Florentino Pérez.